Welcome to St Laurence Lodge No 5511

 When and where

-We meet formally four times a year on a Saturday at the Upminster Masonic Hall in Deyncourt Gardens, Upminster, Essex, England.
+Four times a year on a Saturday at the Upminster Masonic Hall in Deyncourt Gardens, Upminster, Essex, England.
 You can travel to the hall quite easily by road or rail.
-There is plenty of parking at the Masonic Hall should you wish to drive there or Upminster Station is only a 10 minute walk.
+There is plenty of parking at the Masonic Hall and Upminster Station is only a 10 minute walk.
 Meetings usually start around 3:15pm and the following festive board finishes at about 9:30pm.
-Many other Freemasons' lodges also meet at this masonic hall.
-They include our family lodges comprising Ingrebourne Lodge, Abbots Hall Lodge, Engayne Lodge and Upminster Hall Lodge (family lodges) are among these.
+Many other Freemasons' lodges also meet at this masonic hall, which has been renamed "The Square at Upminster".
+Ingrebourne Lodge, Abbots Hall Lodge, Engayne Lodge and Upminster Hall Lodge (family lodges) are among these.

 The Future of Freemasonry

 The respected Social Issues Research Centre in Oxford previously released a comprehensive and independent report on the future of Freemasonry.
 As Nigel Brown, the Grand Secretary said, "the report suggests that, contrary to much misleading commentary, Freemasonry does in fact demonstrate genuine openness and transparency.
 It concludes that Freemasonry is arguably more relevant today than ever before.
 In particular"......... read more.